-I thought about encrypting my hard disks, or at least part of them that contain personal data, for at least one year.
+I thought about encrypting my hard disks, or at least part of them that contain personal data, for at least one year always pondering if I should make that step as I feared that I'd lose some or all data if something went wrong during the process.
 I never did it because I thought it would be a lot of work involved.
-I had to find a good program, one that would offer good encryption algorithms, would be free and easy to use.
+I had to find a good program, one that would offer good encryption algorithms, is free and easy to use.

-It should be able to encrypt complete partitions, offer real-time-encryption and hidden partitions.
+I wanted the program to provide me with functionality to encrypt a partition, offer real-time encryption and support for hidden partitions.
 Today, I finally decided to give this a try.
-I bought a external hard drive, installed the program true crypt and used true crypt to encrypt the complete external drive.
+I bought an external hard drive, installed the program true crypt and used true crypt to encrypt the full external hard drive.

-It took about five hours to format and encrypt the drive which is connect to my pc using usb 2.0.
-I then moved all files and programs to the encrypted drive which showed up as just another hard drive.
-One great feature is that I can run programs from the encrypted hard drive, it should not be a problem to run bittorrent, emule, ftp, browsers aso from the encrypted drive.
-As of now, I did not encounter errors or slow downs.
+It took about five hours to format and encrypt the drive which is connected to my PC via USB 2.0.
+I then moved files and programs to the encrypted drive which I wanted to protect, and the drive itself showed up like any other drive on the system when mounted.
+One great feature is that I can run programs from the encrypted hard drive just like I can on unencrypted drives.
+You can run Bittorrent, Emule, web browsers, ftp clients and any other kind of software from the drive directly.
+As of now, I did not encounter errors or major slow downs while doing so.

 Another great feature is that True Crypt has the option to place a hidden partition inside the encrypted drive.
 If someone forces you to reveal the content of the drive the hidden partition remains untouched.
 And no one is able to find out that easily that there is a hidden area inside the revealed area.